7ulipa/VideoCache/README.md

 ## License

-CachableAVAsset is available under the MIT license.
+VideoCache is available under the MIT license.
 See the LICENSE file for more info.